exasim-project/NeoFOAM/README.md

 *  _clang 17+_
 *  _Kokkos 4.2.0_ (Preferably preinstalled, otherwise cloned and build at compile time)

-For building the documentation further depencies like doxygen and sphinx are requirement.
+For building the documentation further dependencies like doxygen and sphinx are requirement.
 The list of requirements can be found [here](https://github.com/exasim-project/NeoFOAM/actions/workflows/doc.yml)

 ## Compilation